General criterion for non-Hermitian skin effects and Application: Fock space skin effects in many body systems

 The counterintuitive macroscopic accumulation becomes possible because of the distinction between right and left eigenstates in non-Hermitian systems.
 For comparison, let us first consider the Hermitian case.
-For Hermitian systems, the left and right eigenstates are always the same, and thus, each state is described by a single state, of which the dominant part ensures its independence.
-Then, the localized states must avoid each other to keep their independence in the restricted Hilbert space within the localization length $\xi$.
+See Fig.\ref{fig:Lambda-loc}(b).
+In this case, the right eigenstate $|\psi\rangle$ and the left one $|\psi\rangle\!\rangle$ are the same, and thus, each state is described by a single state, of which the dominant part ensures its independence.
+Therefore, different localized states $|\psi\rangle$ and $|\phi\rangle$ must avoid each other in the restricted Hilbert space within the localization length $\xi$ to keep their independence.
 This exclusion principle limits the possible accumulation number of states by $\xi$.
-On the other hand, for non-Hermitian systems, we may avoid such a constraint: For non-Hermitian systems, the right and left eigenstates are generally different; thus, they can localize differently.
-In particular, right localized states can overlap with the corresponding left localized states, mainly in the region outside the localization length.
-Actually, for non-Hermitian skin effects in single-particle systems, the right and corresponding left skin modes are localized at opposite boundaries \cite{Okuma2023}.
-Hence, they overlap mostly outside the localization length.
-Then, remarkably, the overlap region outside the localization length ensures their independence via the biorthogonal normalization condition between the right and left eigenstates.
-This means more than $\xi$ right localized states can accumulate together using the Hilbert space outside the localization length to keep their independence.
+In contrast, for non-Hermitian systems, we may avoid such a constraint: For non-Hermitian systems, the right and left eigenstates are generally different; thus, they can localize differently.
+In particular, the right localized state $|\psi\rangle$ can overlap with the corresponding left localized state $|\psi\rangle\!\rangle$, mainly in the region outside the localization length, as illustrated in Fig.\ref{fig:Lambda-loc} (c).
+(For non-Hermitian skin effects in single-particle systems, the right, and the corresponding left skin modes are indeed localized at opposite boundaries \cite{Okuma2023}.)
+Therefore, even when an eigenstate $|\phi\rangle$ is almost identical to $|\psi\rangle$ inside the localization length, it can be orthogonal to the left eigenstate $|\psi\rangle\!\rangle$ simultaneously.
+Remarkably, the biorthogonality $\langle\!\langle \psi|\phi\rangle=0$ ensures the independence of these eigenstates $|\psi\rangle$ and $|\phi\rangle$.
+Hence, more than $\xi$ right localized states can accumulate together without the contradiction to their independence.
 The upper limit of the accumulation number of states can be $\mathcal{O}(D)$, which is macroscopically significant in the thermodynamic limit.